rphutchinson/dotfiles/README.md

-# mac OS environment setup utility using https://github.com/anishathalye/dotbot
+# mac OS environment setup utility
+Uses https://github.com/anishathalye/dotbot to transform a new machine from bare OS to fully configured environment

 ## Prerequisites
 1. Git - run `$git --version` if git is not installed follow the prompts to install X Code command line tools
 2. :coffee: